forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/templating.md

     weight: 12

 ---
 Hugo allows users to build layouts and themes using one of multiple templating languages.
-By default, Hugo uses GoLang’s GoTemplates.
+By default, Hugo uses Golang’s Go Templates.

 All of the template options are interchangeable, and can be used at the same time.

-## GoTemplates
+## Go Templates
-Go Templates exposes GoLang as a template language for you to build your layouts and themes with.
+Go Templates expose Golang as a template language for you to build your layouts and themes with.

-An example of GoTemplates:
+An example of Go Templates:
 ```
 	<html>
 	<head>